yoDon/electron-dotnet/electron-create-react-app-typescript-dotnet/Readme.md

 # Debugging Python server

-To test the Python GraphQL server, in a conda activated terminal window run `npm run build-python`, cd into the newly generated `pythondist` folder, and run `api.exe --apiport 5000 --signingkey devkey` then browse to `http://127.0.0.1:5000/graphql/` to access a GraphiQL view of the server.
-For a more detailed example, try `http://127.0.0.1:5000/graphql/?query={calc(math:"1/2",signingkey:"devkey")}` which works great if you copy and paste into the browser but which is a complex enough URL that it will confuse chrome if you try to click directly on it.
+To test the Python GraphQL server, in a conda activated terminal window run `npm run build-python`, cd into the newly generated `pythondist` folder, and run `api.exe --apiport 5000 --signingkey devkey` then browse to `http://127.0.0.1:5000/graphiql/` to access a GraphiQL view of the server.
+For a more detailed example, try `http://127.0.0.1:5000/graphiql/?query={calc(math:"1/2",signingkey:"devkey")}` which works great if you copy and paste into the browser but which is a complex enough URL that it will confuse chrome if you try to click directly on it.

+# Other great boilerplates

+This package is focused on using TypeScript and Create React App with Electron.
+If you're looking for Next.js rather than Create React App or if you're looking for JavaScript and Create React App, check out https://github.com/saltyshiomix/nextron or https://github.com/neutrinog/react-app-electron-template, respectively.

 # Notes